bytecodealliance/component-docs/component-model/src/design/wit.md

 ### Options

-`option<T>` for any type T may contain a value of type T, or may contain no value.
-T can be any type, built-in or user-defined.
+`option<T>` for any type `T` may contain a value of type `T`, or may contain no value.  `T` can be any type, built-in or user-defined.
 For example, a lookup function might return an option, allowing for the possibility that the lookup key wasn't found:

 ```wit
 option<customer>